ajarmoszuk/2048.run/README.md

 # 2048.run
-Source for 2048.run - Play 2048 in SSH or Telnet
+View 2048 (the game) on SSH or Telnet.

-You will need a id_rsa file to run 2048-server.